pgordon9/Search-Diagrams/README.md

 # Search-Diagrams
-# Diagrams compatible with LibreOffice-Draw
+## Diagrams are compatible with LibreOffice-Draw